Pressure-Assist Toilets: Benefits and Costs

 Photo credit: Reader's Digest

-What’s Inside a Pressure-Assisted Toilet?
+What’s Inside a Pressure-Assist Toilet?

 Cons of a Pressure-Assist Toilet

-Pros of a Pressure-Assisted Toilet
+Pros of a Pressure-Assist Toilet

+- No condensation.
 Lastly, many homeowners and business owners choose pressure-assisted toilets because these toilets are not impacted by humid weather (readers in Miami know what I'm talking about).
 That’s because the tank-in-tank design reduces any amount of sweat.

 By weighing the pros and cons of a gravity-flow toilet versus a pressure-assisted toilet, you can determine the right kind of toilet for your home.
 Then all you have to do is find a reliable plumber near you to install it for you.